Management Groups

 Management Group safeguards

-• Admins can see the potential impact of a change implementing it.
-For example, an admin can see the total count of assignments policies, and engagements being utilized by a specific Management Group.
+• Admins can see the potential impact of a change when implementing it.
+For example, an admin can see the total count of assignments, policies, and engagements being utilized by a specific Management Group.

-• You can use a simulation process which allows you to evaluate the impact of a change (assignments, policies and, engagements) and see how many devices are targeted.
+• You can use a simulation process that allows you to evaluate the impact of a change (assignments, policies and, engagements) and see how many devices are targeted.

 • Admins will see an alert that they cannot make or save a change while a Management Group is used by another admin.
 Admins are emailed details about who is using that Management Group.

-• If an admin (admin A) creates a Management Group draft while another admin (admin B) has committed a change, admin A is be alerted that there is a revision conflict and they will need to refresh Management Groups to get the latest version of Management Groups.
+• If Admin A creates a Management Group draft while Admin B has committed a change, Admin A will be alerted that there is a revision conflict, and they will need to refresh Management Groups to get the latest version of Management Groups.

 The Revisions and Usage sections